Glasgow and West Scotland Eating Disorders Service

 CBT is an evidence-based approach proven to work effectively in overcoming problems and challenging situations in the here and now.

 CBT is recommended by The National Institute for Clinical Excellence (N.I.C.E.) as a treatment for anxiety, depression, obsessive compulsive disorder, phobias, acute stress, PTSD, eating disorders and is helpful in the treatment of many other problems and conditions.
 The key basics of CBT therapy are:

 Never give a negative thought an inch or it

 - Matshona Dhliwayo -

-Integrative Therapy incorporates, for instance: general counselling, cognitive behavioural therapy, person-centred approaches, behavioural activation, dialectical behavioural therapy, stress management coaching, mindfulness, schema therapy, compassion focused therapy, personal coaching and elements of other approaches..
+Integrative Therapy incorporates, for instance: general counselling, cognitive behavioural therapy, person-centred approaches, behavioural activation, dialectical behavioural therapy, stress management, coaching, existential therapy, mindfulness, schema therapy, compassion focused therapy, and elements of other approaches..
 The key basics of Integrative Therapy are:

 This approach focuses on concepts that are universally applicable to human existence including death, freedom, responsibility and the meaning of life.
 Instead of regarding human experiences such as anxiety, alienation and depression as implying the presence of mental illness, it views these experiences as natural stages in a normal process of human development and maturation (Comer, 2016).